Al-Ghoul/TodoListAPI-Laravel/README.md

 ## Development \[Nix\]
-This project is built with Laravel 11.x [Laravel](https://laravel.com/docs/11.x).
+This project is built with [Laravel 11.x](https://laravel.com/docs/11.x).

 ```bash
 # Clone & cd into project